Financial Analysis: View (NASDAQ:VIEW) vs. Tecnoglass (NASDAQ:TGLS)

 |3.00

-View presently has a consensus price target of $11.00, suggesting a potential upside of 18.41%.
-Tecnoglass has a consensus price target of $16.00, suggesting a potential downside of 18.58%.
-Given View’s higher possible upside, equities research analysts clearly believe View is more favorable than Tecnoglass.
+View currently has a consensus price target of $11.00, suggesting a potential upside of 19.57%.
+Tecnoglass has a consensus price target of $16.00, suggesting a potential downside of 16.14%.
+Given View’s higher possible upside, analysts plainly believe View is more favorable than Tecnoglass.

 Summary